SUPPORTER ROADMAP

 My friend has cancer.
 What’s next?

 You just received the news that your friend has cancer.
 If you are like most young adults, you may not have the experience to know how your friend will be impacted or how you can be a good supporter.
-Check out the link below for tips on how to approach the news with courage and compassion.
+Check out the links below for tips on how to approach the news with courage and compassion.

-How can I support a young adult with cancer?
+b-present Blog Post: How can I support a young adult with cancer?

 Listen and Learn with our b-present Support Squad Webinar Series